kamoii/nelda/README.md

 especialy when the values tend to have same types.

 Therefore, Nelda dropped inductive tuple support and instead supported normal tuple(e.g. `(a, b)`) upto 8-tuple.
-If you want more than 8 `Col s a`'s to cross the boundary, explicity name each `Col s a` and build (or add to existing) `Row s a` is recomended way
+If you want more than 8 `Col s a`s to cross the boundary, explicity name each `Col s a` and build (or add to existing) `Row s a` is recomended way
-(or you can use nested tuples, but then you have the same problem as indecture tuple).
+(or you can use nested tuples, but then you have the same problem as inductive tuple).

 # Things TODO